Callie-C-Wang/jenkins_file_experiments/README.md

 then click save and wait for this job to build automatically

-the first build should pass
+the first build should fail

+go to "Manage Jenkins" -> "Global Tool Configuration"

+go to bottom, click "Allure Commandline installations", choose install automatically and choose the default allure command line version.
+Give any name you like to this Allure Commandline and click "Save"

 ## Allure report